 Notre Dame Clubs and Concessions

-Notre Dame athletic clubs and concessions are managed by Levy Restaurants.
+Notre Dame athletic clubs and concessions are managed by Levy, a Chicago-based restaurant company specializing in providing premium-quality vending and food services to major entertainment and sports venues.
 Levy oversees operations in Notre Dame Stadium; Purcell Pavilion at the Joyce Center; Compton Family Ice Arena; the Warren Golf Course; Arlotta Lacrosse Stadim; Alumni Soccer Stadium; Frank Eck Baseball Stadium and Melissa Cook Softball Stadium.

 Campus Card Office